daytonaio/content/articles/2024-09-10-real-world-app-of-containerized-dep.md

 - Spotify implemented pre-configured Docker images, allowing developers to quickly replicate the production environment.
 - Onboarding was streamlined through these images, reducing setup time for new developers to hours instead of days.

-**Visual Aid**:
-An example Docker architecture for microservices highlighting how Spotify orchestrates them across regions.
-*(Suggested graphic: Diagram of a microservice architecture containerized and orchestrated by Kubernetes.)*

 ---

 ## Shopify: Scaling eCommerce Without Disruption